cado-security/product-help/docs/cado-response/investigating/search.md

  - `user: ch*` matches
  - `user: ch` does not match

 Fields of type `text` do not require a full match.
-E.g. an event with `content` `This is some example content`
+E.g. searching for `strings: content` will return the event with the following strings data: `This is some example content`.